-- 6.7 Distribution of the residual housing need is based upon an approach which considers: - The preferred approach to spatial distribution (as outlined in section 3 above); - The revised settlement hierarchy and opportunities / constraints identified at the settlement level; - The suitability of potential sites. - 6.8 In addition to site allocations, an estimated annual windfall allowance will be identified and will contribute to planning to deliver the residual figure.
-The National Planning Policy Framework states that 'Local planning authorities may make an allowance for windfall sites in the five-year supply if they have compelling evidence that such sites have consistently become available in the local area and will continue to provide a reliable source of supply.
-Any allowance should be realistic having regard to the Strategic Housing Land Availability Assessment, historic windfall delivery rates and expected future trends, and should not include residential gardens.'
+- 6.6 Distribution of the residual housing need is based upon an approach which considers: - The preferred approach to spatial distribution (as outlined in section 3 above); - The revised settlement hierarchy and opportunities / constraints identified at the settlement level; - The suitability of potential sites. - 6.7 Following consultation on the First Draft Local Plan, to reflect consultation responses and the revised housing needs figure, further consideration was given to the suitability of sites for allocation.
+The principles outlined below were followed in relation to the identification of additional or alternative sites for inclusion in the Final Draft Local Plan. - 6.8 In addition to site allocations, an estimated annual windfall allowance has been identified and will contribute to planning to deliver the residual figure.
+The National Planning Policy Framework states that 'Where an allowance is to be made for windfall sites as part of anticipated supply, there should be compelling evidence that they will provide a reliable source of supply.
+Any allowance should be realistic having regard to the strategic housing land availability assessment, historic windfall delivery rates and expected future trends.'
 To avoid potential double counting with sites that already have planning permission, and for consistency with the Council's annual five year housing land supply statement, the windfall contribution of 50 dwellings per year will be applied from 2020/21 onwards.